 Get Organized: The Spruce Home Organization Collection

 "Nothing gets me more excited to tackle the New Year like a good kitchen spruce and reorganization.
 Like many resolutions, it only takes about a month to fall right back into pantry chaos.
 I resolve to make 2021 the year to find an organization system that works and keep it going.
 When ingredients and produce are easily visible and accessible, that’s when I feel the most inspired.
-Additionally, the collection will help when buying in bulk to transition items into smaller containers, as well as making it easier to organize myself for healthier eating solutions."
+Additionally, the collection will help when buying in bulk to transition items into smaller containers, as well as making it easier to organize myself."

 Lauryn Bodden, Associate Food Editor